-Going to the beaches is a must in summer if you’re in Busan, but we surely didn’t expect to go to one on Jeju Island.
+Going to the beaches is a must-do in summer when you’re in Busan, but we absolutely did not expect to go to one on Jeju Island.
 We hadn’t exactly planned our Jeju itinerary at that time, but one of the stops on the Jeju Golden City Bus Tour was Iho Tewoo Beach, and we knew we couldn’t miss this chance.

 Iho Beach is conveniently located close to downtown Jeju City.
 The sandy, gently-sloping beach and its mix of city amenities and natural beauty make it a popular destination for tourists during the summer.